isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. warning::

-   The ``ha-maintenance-notify`` command is not meant to be used by system administrators.
+   The :isccmd:`ha-maintenance-notify` command is not meant to be used by system administrators.
 It is used for internal communication between a pair of HA-enabled DHCP servers.
 Direct use of this command is not supported and may produce unintended consequences.